20¢ Joseph Priestley

 City: Northumberland, VA

 Printed By: American Bank Note Company

 Printing Method: Photogravure

-In 1774, chemist Joseph Priestly discovered the existence of oxygen.
-This stamp was issued to honor Priestly on the 250th anniversary of his birth.
+In 1774, chemist Joseph Priestley discovered the existence of oxygen.
+This stamp was issued to honor Priestley on the 250th anniversary of his birth.

 Scientist and Philosopher

-Born in England, Priestly was an intellectual who laid the foundation for the science of chemistry.
-Priestly discovered oxygen and the method of adding carbon dioxide to liquids.
-Largely self-educated, Priestly was fluid in nine languages and wrote extensively.
-Priestly supported the French and American Revolutions.
+Born in England, Priestley was an intellectual who laid the foundation for the science of chemistry.
+Priestley discovered oxygen and the method of adding carbon dioxide to liquids.
+Largely self-educated, Priestley was fluid in nine languages and wrote extensively.
+Priestley supported the French and American Revolutions.
 English loyalists burned his home and destroyed his laboratory.
-Encouraged by his friendship with Benjamin Franklin, Priestly emigrated to America and settled in Northumberland, Pennsylvania.
+Encouraged by his friendship with Benjamin Franklin, Priestley emigrated to America and settled in Northumberland, Pennsylvania.
 He is credited with establishing the first Unitarian Church in America.

 Joseph Priestley was born on March 24, 1733, in Birstall, West Riding of Yorkshire, United Kingdom.